Introduction to agriculture farming in Andhra Pradesh

-The issue of food security, as well as nutritional security and improved livelihoods for rural people, who need urgent attention and the following steps, are proposed for sustainable intensification of agriculture.
+The issue of food security, as well as nutritional security and improved livelihoods for rural people, need urgent attention, and the following steps are proposed for the sustainable intensification of agriculture.

-Waiver of agriculture loans – Andhra Pradesh state is much vulnerable to natural calamities like floods and cyclones in coastal districts and frequent droughts in the Rayalaseema region.
-Every year the occurrence of natural calamities made agriculture unmanageable and uneconomical even in highly productive regions like Konaseema in the Godavari and central delta of the state at times, forcing farmers to declare crop holiday.
+Waiver of agriculture loans – Andhra Pradesh state is vulnerable to natural calamities like floods and cyclones in coastal districts and frequent droughts in the Rayalaseema region.
+Every year, natural calamities made agriculture unmanageable and uneconomical, even in highly productive regions like Konaseema in the Godavari and central delta of the state, forcing farmers to declare crop holidays.

-The cost of farm inputs and thereby the cost of production has increased substantially over the years, while the sale price of farm produce has not increased commensurately and crop productivity remained stagnant.
-The low productivity coupled with the increased cost of cultivation led to the indebtedness of the farmers forcing them in some cases to commit suicides.
+The cost of farm inputs and production has increased substantially over the years, while the sale price of farm produce has not increased commensurately, and crop productivity has remained stagnant.
+The low productivity, coupled with the increased cost of cultivation, led to the indebtedness of the farmers, forcing them, in some cases, to commit suicide.
 During the last few years, the farmers suffered heavy losses due to crop failures and are in dire need of assistance to sustain agriculture.
-So, the waiver of the agriculture loans is declared to rescue the farmers from deep indebtedness and to revive the crisis-hit agriculture and to create confidence among the farmers.
+So, the waiver of the agriculture loans is declared to rescue the farmers from deep indebtedness to revive the crisis-hit agriculture and create confidence among the farmers.

 Scope of farm mechanization in Andhra Pradesh

-Farm mechanization accelerates the pace of the growth in the agriculture sector.
-The focus will be to make available the best machinery for farming operations like land preparation, sowing, inter cultivation, harvesting, and post-harvesting.
-Establishing Custom Hiring Centers (CHC) and Implement Hiring Stations (IHS) which facilitates the availability of high-cost machinery to small and marginal farmers on a hire basis will be a priority item.
+Farm mechanization accelerates the pace of growth in the agriculture sector.
+The focus will be to make available the best machinery for farming operations like land preparation, sowing, inter-cultivation, harvesting, and post-harvesting.
+Establishing Custom Hiring Centers (CHC) and Implementing Hiring Stations (IHS), which facilitate the availability of high-cost machinery to small and marginal farmers on a hire basis, will be a priority item.

 Scope of farm Mechanization

-As in the rest of India, there has been a steady shift from animal power to electro-mechanical sources of power in Andhra Pradesh although the rate of change has been slower than that of the leading agricultural States.
+As in the rest of India, there has been a steady shift from animal power to electro-mechanical power sources in Andhra Pradesh.
+However, the rate of change has been slower than that of the leading agricultural States.
 The availability of power is estimated at 1.38 kW/ha.
 A large number of front-line demonstrations need to be conducted for the popularization of the newly developed farm equipment.

 Organic agriculture farming in Andhra Pradesh

-To ensure healthy agricultural produce and to save the soil, the extensive program will be taken up for encouraging the organic farming program by coordinating programmes of the agriculture department.
+To ensure healthy agricultural produce and to save the soil, an extensive program will be taken up to encourage the organic farming program by coordinating programs of the agriculture department.

 Seed production in Andhra Pradesh